What is a Nazarene

 What is a Christian?

-After Yeshua (Jesus) was crucified, the people who claimed to be His followers were eventually divided into two camps: “Nazarenes” and “Christians”.
-Both terms are found in the Scriptures.
-The name Christianos, (khris-tee-an-os’) “Christian” (Strong’s 5546), was coined by the enemies of Greek speaking believers in the (so-called “Gentile” ) regions.
+Back Next Chapter 41, Part 1 Preview: After Yeshua (Jesus) was crucified, the people who claimed to be His followers were soon divided into two camps: “Nazarenes” and “Christians”.
+Both terms are found in the Bible.

-“Nazarenes” is what the Jewish/Hebrew believers were called.
-Scripture calls Yeshua a Nazarene; we do not know who first applied it to His Disciples.
-The name Nazarene (Strong’s 3480) is derived from the Hebrew word “netzer” , meaning BRANCH.
+“Nazarenes” is what the Torah observant Jewish Commandment Keepers came to be called.
+This stems from the verse calling Yeshua a Nazarene (once).
+It seems apparent that the enemies of the faithful also popularized this application of the term Nazarene towards His disciples, tho the Bible doesn’t apply it to His followers!
+The name Nazarene is derived from the Hebrew word “netzer”, meaning BRANCH.
 Why BRANCH?
-Here are four reasons.
-Upon careful examination, they all refer to Yeshua the Nazarene during what is mistakenly called the “second coming”.
-(There were many previous “advents” as the “Angel of the Lord”.)
-I hate to skimp on the context.
-I want it to be self evident that the BRANCH = the Netzer = the coming Nazarene:
+On careful examination, these references usually refer to Yeshua the Nazarene Himself, during what is mistakenly called the “second coming”, (for example there were many previous “advents” when He came as the “Angel (Messenger) of the Lord”).
+It is evident that the BRANCH = the Netzer = the coming Nazarene, a happy accident?

 This prophecy is covered in The Time After Jacob’s Trouble

-I believe this prophecy to be contrasting Joshua (Yehoshua) of old to Yeshua the Messiah.
+I believe this prophecy to be contrasting Yehoshua of old to Yeshua the Messiah.
 Obviously the iniquity still needs to be purged from the land.

-There is one more branch scripture that is ofter lumped in with the preceeding ones, but it refers to "the man whose name is the Branch".
-He’s sort of the John the Baptizer of the BRANCH, which accounts for the name.
-The coming temple that this branch will build will be human, indeed he will be killed.
+There is one more branch Scripture that is often lumped in with the preceeding ones, but it refers to “the man whose name is the Branch”.
+He’s sort of the John the Immerser for the BRANCH, which accounts for the name.
+The Yeshua who builds the coming temple will be human, and he will be killed.

-In order to learn more about the distinctions that developed between Nazarenes and Christians after the book of Revelation was written we must go to secular, Catholic and Jewish historical accounts because the Nazarenes and their histories were hunted down and burned with a vengeance.
+In order to learn more about the distinctions that developed between Nazarenes and Christians after the book of Revelation was written, we must go to secular, Catholic and Jewish historical accounts because the Nazarenes, and any positive writings, were hunted down and burned with a vengeance.

 Catholicism bases their claim that Peter was the first Pope on the following verse: